 - Population: 2,140,526

 Paris, the capital of France and the most visited country than any other museum in the world barely has more inhabitants than Minsk.
 The city population comes as a surprise because we tend to think the city’s population is comparable in size to London.
-Paris is a global center known for art, fashion, cuisines, and culture.
+Paris is a global center known for its art, fashion, cuisines, and culture.
 Its unrivaled selection of arts and culture include the Louvre gallery.

 - #10.
 Bucharest